What is the Pilot Reporting Template (PRT)?

 How does the PRT differ from the CMRT and the EMRT?

 The PRT assists in the exchange of information regarding unregulated minerals of concern.
-The scope of the PRT is determined by the user and allows input of up to 10 minerals.
+The user determines the scope of the PRT and allows input of up to 10 minerals.
 Alternatively, the scope of the CMRT is limited to 3TG, and the scope of the EMRT is limited to cobalt and mica.
-All three reporting templates were developed by members of RMI.
+Members of RMI developed all three reporting templates.

 What should companies do with a completed PRT?

-The RMI recommends that companies provide completed PRTs to their customers and/or make them publicly available on their websites.
+The RMI recommends that companies provide completed PRTs to their customers and/or make them publicly available on their company websites, like what companies already do with CMRTs and EMRTs.

-While the RMI will not collect PRTs from companies, completed PRTs from members will be collected to build known smelter lists and establish certification processes for minerals identified as the most significant pinch points within the supply chain.
+While the RMI does not collect completed PRTs from companies, the organization does collect completed PRTs from members.
+These PRTs are collected to build known smelter lists and establish certification processes for minerals identified as the most significant pinch points within the supply chain.
 This process will allow RMI to identify the minerals the world’s leading companies are concerned about, share that information, and build best practices for monitoring and reporting.

 How will the PRT shape future regulations for minerals of concern?